z0nathan/BasicEdgeNode/firmware/examples/webCamMotion/README.md

 - the ESP32-C3 reports a GPIO10 switch press as a Space key on the laptop;
 - a one-second serial timeout turns LEDs off and detaches both servos.

-The wiring matches the BEN PCB: eye LEDs on GPIO0/3, heart LED on GPIO1, servos on GPIO4/5, and the switch on GPIO10.

 ## Build and flash the follower